 Most of my family and friends know that as a hobby I like to look at the weather and the related issues of climate change.
 Needless to say that many have already asked me to write something about my findings.
 I have always held back a bit.
 Climate and climate change is really such a very difficult subject.
 It is so complicated!
 One challenge is already to write something in such a way so that the average person can easily understand it.
-For example, there are at least 6 solar cycles that we know, namely, of lengths ca. 11, 22, 87, 210, 1000 and 2500 years, respectively.
+For example, there are at least 6 solar cycles that we have identified; namely, of average year lengths ca. 11 (Schwabe), 22 (Hale-Nicholson)), 87 (Gleissberg), 210 (De Vries), 1000 (Eddy) and 2500 (DeBray) years, respectively.
 Those are just the ones we know of.
 I also found high correlation between the position of certain planets and some of the sine waves of irradiance in these solar cycles.
 [Correlation does not necessarily mean causation, but it could].
 It appears the moon may also have influence on the weather, by facilitating either more or less mixing, of the upwelling cold waters from the deep oceans, depending on the difference between your low and high tides.
 Last, and probably not least, we still have an elephant in the room.
 Most people only think about this monster once they start sweating, after going deep into a mine.
 Note that he has been moving, lately, faster this last 100 years than in the century before; north-east, to be exact, if we go by the magnetic north pole.
-For those not sure what I mean: I am talking about earth’s inner core, which consists of hot molten iron and I strongly suspect that its movement due north-east could be the main reason for the arctic ice melt.
-If you have visited Iceland or Hawaii and seen some of the volcanic eruptions there, you must realize that this process is going on all the time in large areas on the bottom of the Atlantic- and the Pacific oceans….
-Probably there is no need for a fancy theory about greenhouse gases that warm the earth, when there is so much heat coming up just from the Atlantic- and Pacific Rim.
+For those not sure what I mean: I am talking about earth’s inner core, which consists of hot molten iron and I strongly suspect that its movement due north-east could be the main reason for the currently observed Arctic & Greenland ice melt.
+If you have visited Iceland or Hawaii and seen some of the volcanic eruptions there, you must realize that this process is going on, all the time, in large areas on the bottom of the Atlantic- and the Pacific oceans….

 To be sure, Jesus did mention that nobody knows for sure which way the wind will blow, exactly, and indeed, you will now understand why He was right about that!